PennLINC/qsirecon/README.rst

 About
 -----

-``qsirecon`` configures pipelines for processing diffusion-weighted MRI (dMRI) data.
-The main features of this software are

-  1. A system for running state-of-the-art reconstruction pipelines that include algorithms from Dipy_, MRTrix_, `DSI Studio`_  and others.
+QSIRecon builds post-processing workflows that produce many of the biologically-interesting dMRI derivatives used for hypothesis testing.
+The main goal of QSIRecon is to make the state-of-the-art methods available in Dipy_, MRTrix_, `DSI Studio`_, PyAFQ_  and other software packages easy to apply on preprocessed dMRI data.

 .. image:: https://github.com/PennLINC/qsirecon/raw/main/docs/_static/workflow_full.png